First Temperature Profile of a Stellar Flare using Differential Chromatic Refraction: Modeling a flare's temperature evolution

 Since the size of the flaring region controls the blackbody contribution to the flare luminosity, and the magnitude and SED of the blackbody flare (\ie\ its temperature) jointly control $\lambda_\mathrm{eff}$, there is degeneracy in the $T_\mathrm{BB}$ - $X_\mathrm{BB}$ plane (\autoref{fig:grids}).
 Forward models that directly apply \autoref{eq:objective} lead to solutions where the filling factor rapidly drops after the flare peak (\autoref{fig:result1} and \autoref{fig:result} top row).

-The temporal evolution of stellar flare geometric properties, such as $X_\mathrm{BB}$, is an area of active study and there remain open questions about the connection between stellar flare energetics and geometry.
-However, the solar-stellar analogy in flare physics is strongly reinforced by similarities in geometric phenomenology between the two paradigms \citep{kowalski2024}, and solar flare observations can be used to place reasonable constraints on the evolution of $X_\mathrm{BB}$ in our forward model.

 A study of the temporal and spatial evolution of an X2.0 class solar flare observed throughout ultraviolet ($1,600\rm\AA$) by the Transition Region and Coronal Explorer (TRACE) was presented in \citet{qiu2009}.
 When spatially resolved, the flare regions can be described as ``ribbons''.
 The authors measure the time evolution of three spatial properties of the flare ribbons: the projected length of the flare ribbons along the polarity inversion line (PIL), to which we will refer as $l_r$, the distances of the head and tail of the ribbons along the PIL relative to a fixed point, and the mean distance from the PIL to the ribbon front.
 They note that, while the size of the flare increases rapidly during the brightening phase, the timescale of the ``shrinkage'' of the flare ribbon lengthwise along the PIL due to radiative cooling of the photosphere is significantly longer than the timescales of magnetic reconnection and heating of the stellar material, warranting constraints on the rate of change of $X_\mathrm{BB}$ in our forward model.
-Adapting the maximum rate of change observed in flare ribbon length along the PIL in \citet{qiu2009}, we restricted the post-peak evolution of $X_\mathrm{BB}$ to not exceed 0.107\% of it's value at peak magnitude, per second.
+The temporal evolution of stellar flare geometric properties, such as $X_\mathrm{BB}$, is an area of active study and there remain open questions about the connection between stellar flare energetics and geometry.
+However, the solar-stellar analogy in flare physics is strongly reinforced by similarities in geometric phenomenology between the two paradigms \citep{reale2003, kowalski2013, kowalski2024} and solar flare observations can be used to place reasonable constraints on the evolution of $X_\mathrm{BB}$ in our forward model.
+For example, \citet{kowalski2013} measured the speeds at which the inferred blackbody flare area of a flare on YZ Canis Minoris grew during the rise, peak, and post-maximum phase, and found that these speeds are ``strikingly similar to the speeds of the development of two-ribbon flares parallel and perpendicular to the magnetic neutral line in solar active regions.''
+We implement three models: 1) a fast evolving scenario arises naturally from the unconstrained original model, 2) we test a very slow evolution scenario by leaving $X_\mathrm{BB}$ unchanged for the duration of the flare and, 3) adapting the maximum rate of change observed in flare ribbon length along the PIL in \citet{qiu2009}, we restricted the post-peak evolution of $X_\mathrm{BB}$ to not exceed 0.107\% of it's value at peak magnitude, per second.
+Thus we effectively span two orders of magnitude in $X_\mathrm{BB}$ evolution speed.

 In \autoref{fig:result}, we show the effective temperature and filling factor curves resulting from three different filling factor evolution constraints: (1) we allow the $X_\mathrm{BB}$ to evolve freely; (2) we keep $X_\mathrm{BB}$ constant at its peak value (1.96\%); (3) following \citet{qiu2009}, we limit the rate of shrinkage of the flare by constraining the filling factor evolution speed to $dX_\mathrm{BB} <0.00107 X_\mathrm{BB}~s^{-1}$ after the flare reaches peak brightness.